neuro-ai-robotics/neuro-ai-robotics.github.io/docs/members.markdown

   }
 </style>

-Here is the list of our talented researchers:
+Here is the list of our talented researchers (Feel free to reach out to any of them for more information about our research projects):

 ## Principal Investigators:
 <div class="columns-container">